EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 make run-database;

 # setup the database if changes are made locally (change couchdb bootstrap files et c)
+# We need to run the couchdb-bootstrap to setup the databases and users, once.
+# - It's only necessary if you start with a new couchdb instance
+# - by running `make setup-database` at the root level
 make setup-database;
 # donwload files to upload to local minio service (pdfs and videos mainly)
 make setup-data;